beam-community/sheriff/README.md

 ## Current User

-Sheriff defaults to `:current_user` being set as a key in the `Plug.Conn.private` map, but you can specify your own in your config:
+Sheriff defaults to looking in `Plug.Conn.private` for `:current_user`, but this may not be compatible with all appliaction so we can configure the key:

 ```elixir
 config :sheriff,